-- For FML purposes only, 12 workweeks means 12 workweeks in the calendar year (or 26 workweeks in the single 12-month leave period if the employee is taking FML as Military Caregiver Leave) for full-time employees.
-For employees who work less than full time or who work full time but on alternative work schedules, the number of working days shall be adjusted on a pro-rata basis.
-For the purposes of FML, twelve (12) workweeks is equivalent to four-hundred eighty (480) hours of scheduled work for full-time employees who are normally scheduled for an eight (8) hours per day, five (5) days per workweek (8/40) schedule.
+- 1) For employees who work less than full time or who work full time but on alternative work schedules, the number of working days shall be adjusted on a pro- rata basis.
+For the purposes of FML, twelve (12) workweeks is equivalent to four- hundred eighty (480) hours of scheduled work for full-time employees who are normally scheduled for an eight (8) hours per day five (5) days per workweek (8/40) schedule.
 For employees who work part-time or a schedule other than an 8/40, the number of FML hours for which the employee is eligible shall be adjusted in accordance with their her/his/their normal weekly work schedule.
-An employee whose schedule varies from week to week is eligible for a pro-rated amount of FML based on their her/his/their hours worked over the twelve (12) months immediately preceding the leave. - 2) When supported by a complete and sufficient certification, the University shall grant FML for the employee's serious health condition, to care for family member or designated person with a serious health condition, as Military Caregiver Leave, or as Oualifying Exigency Leave any of the six reasons identified in the first paragraph of Section D except Parental Leave on a reduced work schedule or on an intermittent basis including absences of less than one day.
+An employee whose schedule varies from week to week is eligible for a pro-rated amount of FML based on their her/his/their hours worked over the twelve (12) months immediately preceding the leave. - 2) When supported by a complete and sufficient certification, the University shall grant FML for the employee's serious health condition, to care for a family member or designated person with a serious health condition, as Military Caregiver Leave, or as Qualifying Exigency Leave any of the six reasons identified in the first paragraph of Section D except Parental Leave on a reduced work schedule or on an intermittent basis including absences of less than one day.
 For Parental Bonding Leave, see Section D. 5.d.
-For pregnancy disability leave, see Section E. Only the time

-- actually spent on the intermittent or reduced schedule shall be counted towards the employee's entitlement of 12 workweeks in for the leave year. - 3) When the employee requests FML on an intermittent or reduced schedule basis due to the planned medical treatment of the employee or the employee's family member or designated person with a serious health condition, the University may, at its discretion, require the employee to transfer temporarily to an available alternate position for which the employee is qualified and which better accommodates recurring periods of leave than the employee's regular position.
+For Pregnancy Disability Leave, see Section E. the time actually spent on the intermittent or reduced schedule shall be counted towards the employee's entitlement of 12 workweeks in for the leave year. - 3) When the employee requests FML on an intermittent or reduced schedule basis due to the planned medical treatment of the employee or the employee's family member or designated person with a serious health condition, the University may, at its discretion, require the employee to transfer temporarily to an available alternate position for which the employee is qualified and which better accommodates recurring periods of leave than the employee's regular position.
 Such transfer shall be to a position that has equivalent pay and terms and conditions of employment, but does not need to have equivalent duties.
 Should the employee object to the temporary transfer, the employee may submit a written request for review to the Department/Division Head.
-Such temporary transfer shall not be subject to Article 9 10 Grievance Procedure or Article 3 Arbitration Procedure.
+Such temporary transfer shall not be subject to Article 10 - Grievance Procedure or Article 3 - Arbitration Procedure.